-Nutravida promotes the use of soy products among low-income families to supplement their daily nutrition, by providing a glass of soy milk and a complementary food product each working day of the week.
+Nutravida (started in 1994) promotes the use of soy products among low-income families to supplement their daily nutrition, by providing a glass of soy milk and a complementary food product each working day of the week.

 Under the direction of Dr. Juana Carballo, a local family physician, and Ann Greig, a North American woman who has worked in El Salvador since 1993, this nutritional program has achieved near-perfect results in the recovery of weight and height for malnourished children under seven years old.